TAMUNA-CHKOIDZE/django-user-profile/README.md

 * Visit `http://127.0.0.1:8000/users/` to see the list of users.
 * Click on a user card to view their profile details.
 * Profiles display additional information including bio, birthdate, location, and posts.
+* Users can create new posts, edit existing posts, and soft delete posts (posts are hidden instead of permanently removed).

 ---